King Sejong Institute: Integration and expansion of Hangul Institutes

 The South Korean government integrated the Korean Language Institutes being called with various names into one King Sejong Institute.
 For a short-term strategy, the government is to encourage to use the name "Sejong Hakdang" (King Sejong Institute) and the standard textbook and course, while reviewing a long-term strategy to run an integrated language institute.

 144 institutes have been established by the year 2016.
-Nine more institutes have been newly established in countries such as Latvia, Myanmar, Bahrain.
+Nine more institutes have been newly established in countries such as Latvia, Myanmar, and Bahrain.
 In 2018, a new institute was added in the United States in Irvine, California.

 The King Sejong Institute headquarters office was established in 2012 to systematically support the institutes around the world.
 The office works to be the focal point that connects the institutes around the world.

 Nuri-Sejonghakdang

 Nuri-Sejonghakdang is a website providing a remote education system and integrated information service related to Korean language study for Hangul learners and teachers.
 It is a Korean study website built jointly by various ministries within the South Korean government, including the Ministry of Culture, Sports and Tourism, Ministry of Education, Science, and Technology, Ministry of Foreign Affairs and Trade, Ministry of Health and Welfare, Ministry of Justice, and National Institute of the Korean Language, National Institute for International Education, The Overseas Koreans Foundation and International Korean Language Foundation with Presidential Council on Nation Branding as the main contributor.

 Nuri-Sejonghakdang followed a three-step plan from 2009 to 2011 as below.